 Ed Haughey's practice covers the full spectrum of intellectual property law, with a particular emphasis on patent and trademark litigation.
 His experience encompasses a broad range of technologies across the mechanical, electrical, computer, and pharmaceutical industries.
 He has represented business and industry leaders in litigations in the U.S. district and appellate courts and in Section 337 investigations before the U.S. International Trade Commission (ITC).

 In addition to his litigation practice, Ed regularly counsels clients on patent and trademark protection, clearance, licensing, and enforcement strategies.
-He also is Co-Chair of the firm’s ITC Section 337 Litigation Practice Group.
+He also chairs the firm’s Trademarks and Copyrights Practice Groups and co-chairs the firm’s ITC Section 337 Litigation Practice Group.

 His active pro bono practice includes representing veterans and non-profit organizations, and Ed has been recognized by the Federal Circuit Bar Association for his pro bono service.